Professor Monica Whitty - WMG, University of Warwick

 Magdalene Ng - WMG, University of Warwick

-Security Lancaster, University College London, Cardiff University, Australian Competition & Consumer Commission, Barclays Bank, CIFAS, City of London Police, Federal Trade Commission, Fraud Help Desk (Netherlands), Fraud Womens Network, Hampshire County Council, My Mate Your Date, Royal Canadian Mounted Police, Scamalytics, Western Australia Police
+Security Lancaster, University College London, Cardiff University, Australian Competition & Consumer Commission, Barclays Bank, CIFAS, City of London Police, Federal Trade Commission, Fraud Help Desk (Netherlands), Fraud Womens Network, Southampton City Council, My Mate Your Date, Royal Canadian Mounted Police, Scamalytics, Western Australia Police

 The DAPM project will develop novel techniques to detect and prevent online mass marketing fraud (MMF), a major and growing problem that generates significant social anxiety and psychological impact.
 DAPM will establish new foundations for: